Ceramic floor tiling on domestic timber floors

-- Tiles should be suitable for laying over a timber base and flexible tile adhesive (eg. C2S!) and grout should be used in accordance with the adhesive manufacturers recommendations.
+- Tiles should be suitable for laying over a timber base and flexible tile adhesive (e.g. C2S1) and grout should be used in accordance with the adhesive manufacturer’s recommendations

-De-coupling layers provide an intermediate substrate between the tile covering and load bearing substrate including timber floors and decking materials.
-They are designed to neutralize lateral stresses that occur between the substrate and tile covering; they are not designed to accommodate differential vertical movement.
+De-coupling layers provide an intermediate substrate between the tile covering and load bearing substrate including timber floors.
+They are designed to neutralise lateral stresses that occur between the substrate and tile covering; they are not designed to accommodate differential vertical movement.
 De-coupling layers are considered to offer a robust approach to preventing ceramic tile failures, where ceramic tiles are laid on a flexible timber substrate.
-However it does not preclude the requirement to provide strengthened / stiffened joists and overlay decking (as described above).

 Every care was taken to ensure information in this article was correct at the time of writing (October 2021).
 Guidance provided does not replace the reader’s professional judgement and any construction project should comply with the relevant Building Regulations or applicable technical standards.
 For the most up to date LABC Warranty technical guidance please refer to your Risk Management Surveyor and the latest version of the LABC Warranty technical manual.